Kidney cancer is most often treated with surgery

 Your patient care team will sit with you and discuss the options available, so that you can be as informed as possible when making the decision.

-- Laparoscopic surgery is a minimally invasive robotic-assisted surgery that involves using a robot inserted through a small incision to remove the tumor.
-We specializes in robotic kidney surgery using the da Vinci Surgical System.
+is a minimally invasive robotic-assisted surgery that involves using a robot inserted through a small incision to remove the tumor.
+We specialize in robotic kidney surgery using the da Vinci Surgical System.
 A urologic oncologist uses computerized imaging to direct the robot as it performs the procedure.
 This minimally invasive surgery means less blood loss and pain, and a faster recovery.

-- TomoTherapy: At the John Wayne Cancer Institute, we also prescribe TomoTherapy whenever possible.
+At the Saint John’s Cancer Institute, we also prescribe TomoTherapy whenever possible.
 This advanced radiation treatment uses computer imaging to closely target the kidney cancer.
 As a result, a higher dose of radiation can be used with less damage to surrounding tissue.